A HISTORY OF THE

 Just over two weeks after the Battle of Brandywine, on September 26, 1777 British General William Howe entered and occupied Philadelphia.
 Howe resigns in April 1778 and the British abandon Philadelphia in June of 1778.

 With the British gone the Pennsylvania government arrested 638 Philadelphians on suspicion of treason.
 More than one hundred people lost their property.
-Two of the arrested, Quakers John Roberts and Abraham Carlisle were charged with collaborating with the British and hanged.
+Two of the arrested, elderly Quakers John Roberts and Abraham Carlisle were charged with collaborating with the British and hanged.

-Rebecca remained in Philadelphia until 1780 when she and her son, Edward, joined Samuel in New York.
-Her daughters, Anna and Peggy, remained in Philadelphia.
 William Rawle sails to England in 1781 to continue his studies in law.
 Rebecca returned to Philadelphia in 1782, leaving Samuel and Edward in New York.
 Laurel Hill is advertised for sale and is purchased by Major James Parr who then leased the house to the French Ambassador, Chevalier de la Luzerne.

 Chevalier de La Luzerne Painted by Charles Willson Peale